synnaxlabs/synnax/docs/tech/rfc/0012-230501-telemetry-streaming.md

 The impetus is that the **number of telemetry readers is much larger than the number of writers**.
-With this approach we can drastically reduce read amplification between peers in the cluster, and hopefully reduce congestion in the storage layer write pipeline as well.
+With this approach we can drastically reduce read amplification between peers in the cluster, and hopefully minimize congestion in the storage layer write pipeline as well.

 # 6 - Future Work

-## 6.0 - Anti-Jitter

-Implementing a robust anti-jitter

-## 6.1 - Framing Flight Protocol
+## 6.0 - Framing Flight Protocol

+Profiling Synnax in production since the `v0.1.0` release has shown that serialization/deserialization has the greates impact on frame read and write performance.
+Telemetry streaming leads to many more, considerably smaller frames than post-processed writes and bulk ingestion.
+Implementing an efficient flight protocol for telemetry frames is a priority for achieving high throughput and efficient resource utilization.

-## 6.2 - Anti-Jitter
+## 6.1 - Anti-Jitter

-Question here deals with lease holding.
-We generally don't want to tie general cluster change capture across.

-What if we have live readers that relay through the key-value store?
-Do CDC that way.

-We need to put channels into perspective -> They're just a way of passing messages between nodes and to clients.

-### Working Notes

-- What are the big remaining challenges here.
-- Variable size payloads and well-defined data types. -> Might just cover this with a catch-all 'json' or 'binary' type for now.
-- Out of order inserts into event based indexes. -> Goes back to optimizing for append only writes.
-It might be ok for writes before a certain point to be much slower.
-- Durability of event channels.
+Latency and jitter play a critical role in over the network real-time control.
+In uncontrolled networks, latency and jitter are largely out of the control of the software.
+As network conditions improve, the software design itself begins to play a more important role.
+As a highly concurrent, garbage collected language, Go is not ideal for maintaining low jitter.
+As a result, we may need to implement jitter reduction algorithms in order to provide stronger guarantees on execution time.
+Naturally, these algorithms should be accompanied by extensive profiling.

+## 6.3 - Variable Size Samples

+While relevant for supervisory control, I've left handling channels with variably sized samples out of scope for this RFC.
+I think it's important to consider the level of granularity with which we need to handle these data types: should they have a strongly typed schema?
+Or should we only accept variably sized binary or JSON type channels, and leave it up to the user to enforce any schema they may require?
+This is a question that requires gathering user feedback.